-The IA usually acknowledges a complaint within 2 days, and issues a final decision to you and to the organisation involved within 30 days of receiving the complaint.
-If she needs more time, she will let you know.
+The IA usually acknowledges a complaint within 2 days, and issues a final decision to you and to the organisation involved within 30 working days of receiving the complaint (20 working days for complaints about housing providers).
+The IA will let you know if the investigation will take longer.

-The IA cannot normally tell the organisation involved what to do while she is considering your complaint.
+The IA will not normally tell the organisation involved what to do during this period.
 They should continue to deal with matters in the usual way, so if things are still going wrong, it is important that you tell officers.